 This is the first garden you will see when you leave the gift shop, and it is an excellent introduction to what you can expect on the walk.

 This is my wife’s favorite type of plant, so we spent a reasonable amount of time walking around this small patch.

 It had lots of succulents and cacti and was arranged beautifully.
 Continuing on from here, head to the deer gates, which house one of the most magical parts of the garden, Fern Canyon Creek.

 Fern Canyon Creek

-This type of trail makes it seem like you have left the garden all together and have accessed a magical forested trail right in the middle of Fort Bragg.
+This type of trail makes it seem like you have left the garden altogether and have accessed a magical forested trail right in the middle of Fort Bragg.

 Plan to spend some time here as it is a lot of fun to explore.

-I appreciated that recommendation as the garden was covered in all sorts of different colored flowers and it was a great spot for photography.
+I appreciated that recommendation as the garden was covered in all sorts of different colored flowers, and it was an excellent spot for photography.

 From here, you can continue along the trail down to the coast, but unfortunately, I did not have time to do that on this trip.
 Let me know how the coastal views are if you get a chance to go and read more about the Mendocino Coast here.